Turbo Pascal: Issue with CRT unit on fast processors

-Several versions of Turbo Pascal, including the latest version 7, include a CRT unit used by many fullscreen text mode applications.
+Several versions of Turbo Pascal, including the last version 7, include a unit named CRT, which was used by many fullscreen text-mode applications on a CRT.
 This unit contains code in its initialization section to determine the CPU speed and calibrate delay loops.
 This code fails on processors with a speed greater than about 200 MHz and aborts immediately with a "Runtime Error 200" message. (the error code 200 had nothing to do with the CPU speed 200 MHz).
 This is caused because a loop runs to count the number of times it can iterate in a fixed time, as measured by the real-time clock.
 When Turbo Pascal was developed it ran on machines with CPUs running at 2.5 to 8 MHz, and little thought was given to the possibility of vastly higher speeds, so from about 200 MHz enough iterations can be run to overflow the 16-bit counter.
 A patch was produced when machines became too fast for the original method, but failed as processor speeds increased yet further, and was superseded by others.

-Programs subject to this error can be recompiled from source code with a compiler patched to eliminate the error (using a TURBO.TPL itself compiled with a corrected CRT unit) or, if source code is not available, executables can be patched by a tool named TPPATCH or equivalent, or by loading a terminate-and-stay-resident program before running the faulty program.
+Programs subject to this error can be recompiled from source code with a compiler patched to eliminate the error (using a TURBO.TPL compiled with a corrected CRT unit) or, if source code is unavailable, executables can be patched by a tool named TPPATCH or equivalent, or by loading a terminate-and-stay-resident program before running the faulty program.

-There are also patches to the TP7 compiler itself, thus if the Pascal source is available, a new compilation's code will work without the compiled code having to be patched.
+There are also patches to the TP7 compiler, thus if the Pascal source is available, a new compiling's code will work without the compiled code needing a patch.
 If the source code is available, porting to libraries without CPU clock speed dependency is a solution too.

-Floating point
+Floating-point arithmetic

 There were several floating point types, including single (the 4-byte [IEEE 754] representation) double (the 8-byte IEEE 754 representation), extended (a 10-byte IEEE 754 representation used mostly internally by numeric coprocessors) and Real (a 6-byte representation).

 In the early days, Real was the most popular.
-Most PCs of the era did not have a floating point coprocessor so all FP had to be done in software.
-Borland's own FP algorithms on Real were quicker than using the other types, though its library also emulated the other types in software.
+Most PCs of the era did not have a floating-point coprocessor so all floating-point arithmetic had to be done in software.
+Borland's own floating-point algorithms on Real were quicker than using the other types, though its library also emulated the other types in software.